murilobarbosaa/little_lemon/README.md

 ![Little Lemon Logo](/assets/logo/Asset%2016@4x.png)

 ## Overview
-Little Lemon is a modern restaurant website developed as the final project for Meta's HTML and CSS in-depth course, part of the Front-End Developer Professional Certificate.
-This project demonstrates advanced HTML and CSS implementation, focusing on creating an engaging user experience with pure HTML and CSS.
+Little Lemon is a modern restaurant website created as the final project for Meta's HTML and CSS In-Depth course.
+This project highlights the use of advanced HTML and CSS techniques to create a visually appealing, responsive, and user-friendly restaurant website.
+Built with pure HTML, CSS, and Bootstrap Icons, the website offers a clean and engaging experience.

 ## Technologies Used